 - On-Shore generally means that the work is performed in the same country or region, as the Shared Services customers are located.
 (For example, work for European countries done in Hungary).

-Regardless of where the work is located and who the resources are employed by, it is critical that Shared Services maintain accountability for service delivery, cost, and overall process ownership and be the operating unit responsible for overall coordination and results.
+Regardless of where the work is located and who the resources are employed by, it is critical that it maintains accountability for service delivery, cost, and overall process ownership and be the operating unit responsible for overall coordination and results.

 What are some of the Biggest Issues Faced When Implementing Shared Services?